Roulette Wheel Selection

 To test your function on a particular distribution, sample many indices from the distribution and ensure that the proportion of times each index gets sampled matches the corresponding probability in the distribution.
 Do this for a handful of different distributions.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Roulette Wheel Selection.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/roulette-wheel-selection/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/roulette-wheel-selection/